England | Scotland | Wales | Northern Ireland | Ireland

-Dr Glencross is happy to provide a Private Medical Examination service at very competitive costings.
-This includes HGV, PSV, Boxing and Taxi licences as well as for Insurance purposes.
+Rose Medical Practice is happy to provide a Private Medical Examination service at very competitive costings.
+This includes HGV, PSV, and Taxi licenses as well as for Insurance purposes.

 Private medicals and certificates (e.g. insurance and travel, etc) are generally performed by appointment outside normal surgery sessions and generally take 20-30 minutes.
 A urine sample is tested during the exam.

-Our experienced Practice Nurses run several clinics in-house and cater for; Diabetes, Phlebotomy (blood tests), Asthma, COPD, ECG, Heart Disease, Contraception, Cervical Smears, Ear Syringing, Vitamin Injections, Holiday Vaccinations and advice, Child Immunisations, Pregnancy Testing, Lump & Bump Removal, Internal Examinations, Weight Management, Sexually Transmitted Disease testing, Well Man & Well Woman MOTs, Seasonal Vaccinations, Wound Management, Ring Pessary changes, 24hr Blood Pressure monitoring and more.
+Our experienced Practice Nurse runs several clinics in-house and cater for; Diabetes, Phlebotomy (blood tests), Asthma, COPD, ECG, Heart Disease, Contraception, Cervical Cytology, Ear Syringing, Vitamin Injections, Holiday Vaccinations and advice, Child Immunisations, Pregnancy Testing, Lump & Bump Removal, Internal Examinations, Weight Management, Sexually Transmitted Disease testing, Well Man & Well Woman MOTs, Seasonal Vaccinations, Wound Management, 24hr Blood Pressure monitoring and more.

 Please book through reception and let them know which clinic you require so they can assign the appropriate clinician, appointment time and length.

 Don't forget if you need to be seen downstairs due to mobility issues, please let the receptionist know at the time of booking so they can make sure the downstairs room is free for you.

 Rabies (Course of 3) £220.00 for the course